vmware-clarity/clarity-guidance/1003-button-design-guidance.md

 ### Button Size

-Clarity offers two button sizes : `Default` and `Compact`
+Clarity offers two button sizes : `default` and `compact`

-- **Should** use `Compact` buttons where smaller buttons are needed to de-emphasize calls to action.
+- **Should** use `compact` buttons where smaller buttons are needed to de-emphasize calls to action.
 Specially when multiple actions of equal importance are available.

 ### Button with Icons

-- **Must** NOT use two icons in the same button.
+- **Must not** use two icons in the same button.
 - **Should** include text besides the icons that clearly indicates what the button will do.
 - **Should** place icons to the left or right of the button text.
 - **Should** use only an icon with no text, if you have space constraints on the page.
-- Use Icons inside buttons to provide the call to action with a visual indicator.
+- Use icons inside buttons to provide the call to action with a visual indicator.

 ### Button with Badges